rx-angular/rx-angular/libs/template/README.md

 Noop Strategy

 This strategy does nothing.
-It serves for debugging purposes or as fine-grained performance optimization tool.
+It serves for debugging purposes or as a fine-grained performance optimization tool.
 Use it with caution, since it stops `ChangeDetection` completely.

 | Name   | ZoneLess VE/I | Render Method VE/I | Coalescing VE/I |